• ABOUT

 This amazing DIY project using plastic Dollar Store whiskey barrels and cedar posts creates instant patio lighting and privacy for two of our outdoor areas.
 Let’s face it, no matter where you live you can never get enough privacy.
 Am I right or am I right?

-Using the plastic barrels instead of digging post holes was a great shortcut.
-They were super inexpensive at around $18 each and gave the patio a rustic look.
 The original plan for creating privacy was to use drop cloth curtains; however, none of the drop cloths I found were long enough and would have required me to add grommets.
 Therefore, I ordered my durable, ready-to-go curtains from Amazon.
-Get the exact curtains HERE.
+Get the exact curtains HERE

-what fabric is best for outdoor curtains?
+What fabric is best for outdoor curtains?

 • 100% Polyester fabric for durability